alemanym/wng-system-translation-fr/README.md

  This module implements a French translation of the [Foundry VTT](https://foundryvtt.com/) system created by [Man Moon](https://github.com/moo-man) for playing [Warhammer 40k: Wrath & Glory](https://cubicle7games.com/warhammer-40k-wrath-and-glory-rpgs) producted by [Cubicle 7 Games](https://cubicle7games.com).

  This translation only concerns the system itself and not the content of the compendiums.
- The impact will therefore be visible mainly on the generic terms used in the game, which can be seen on the actor sheets (Agents, Threats and Vehicles) and on the results of dice rolls in the chat.
+ The impact will therefore be visible mainly on the generic terms used in actor sheets (Agents, Threats and Vehicles), as well as on the results of dice rolls in chat.

 ## Dependencies